Regional Officer, Blue Nature Alliance

 - Our Arlington, VA office is officially open.
 Guidance on hybrid or remote work schedules will be discussed during the interview process.
 For positions based in Hawaii and Seattle, further guidance will be provided in those offices during the interview process.

 - For the health and safety of our employees, their families, and our community, all US-based Conservation International staff are required to be vaccinated against COVID-19.
 This mandatory vaccine requirement applies to all staff working remotely, in a hybrid work arrangement, and on-site in CI US offices.
-Effective January 4, 2022, new hires will be required to provide proof of full vaccination with a government-approved vaccine as a condition for employment.
+CI follows CDC recommendations for COVID-19 vaccines.
 Requests for reasonable accommodations or exceptions related to medical or religious reasons will be considered.
 Candidates are NOT required to state their COVID-19 vaccine status in their application.

 - Bachelor's degree and 5 to 7 years of professional experience.